 Just get in your kitchen and experiment with different methods of frying and breading and battering.

 A squeeze of lemon complements almost any savory fried dish, so definitely try it here, but you can also serve Fried Eggplant with marinara sauce.
-If you pile both on top of pasta, I think you can officially call it dinner!
+If you pile both on top of pasta, I think you can officially call it dinner (though it’s also good served with leftover Antipasto Salad)!

 Did you say bitter? – You’ll notice I don’t pre-salt the eggplant for this dish.
 There are lots of thoughts on whether salting is needed, but the general consensus is if you’re dealing with fresh, young, firm eggplants, salting ahead of time isn’t required.